MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/flow-integration.md

     ![Enable Power Automate in Cloud App Security portal](media/flow-mcas-config.png)

-8. Cloud App Security playbooks that you’ve authored or are granted access to can be seen in the **Security extensions** screen.
+8. Cloud App Security playbooks that you've authored or are granted access to can be seen in the **Security extensions** screen.

     ![view playbooks in Cloud App Security](media/flow-extensions.png)